akshayskumar94/Rainfall_Prediction/README.md

 * Missing Values Handled by Random Sample imputation to maintain the variance
 * Categorical Values like location, wind direction are handled by using Target guided encoding
 * Outliers are handled using IQR and boxplot
-* Feature Selection and was done but didnt perform well it can be seen in testing_notebook/Prediction.ipynb
-* Feature Scaling didnt give a lot of difference it also can be seen in testing_notebook/RainPrediction1.ipynb
 * Imbalanced Dataset was handled using SMOTE
+*
 # Model Creation:
 * Different types of models were tried like catboost, random forest, logistic regression, xgboost, support vector machines, knn, naive bayes.
 * Out of these catboost, random forest and support vector machines were top 3
-* The conclusion were made using classification metrics. roc curve and auc score
+* The conclusion were made using classification metrics, roc curve and auc score
 # Model Deployment
 * The model is deployed using Flask at Heroku server.